 Rhys founded Women of Science with her prize money from the online public engagement competition, ‘I’m an Engineer Get Me out of Here’, in 2015.

-She’s grateful for the support she’s received around the University, particularly from staff in widening participation and student recruitment, where she has worked as both a Widening Participation Fellow and Manchester Access Programme tutor, and in the School of Materials.
+She’s grateful for the support she’s received around the University, particularly from staff in widening participation and student recruitment, where she has worked as both a Widening Participation Fellow and Manchester Access Programme tutor, and in the Department of Materials.
 “The staff always go above and beyond for the young people they work with, and that has motivated me to stay involved and create this campaign,” she acknowledges.
 Leaflets will be distributed to children in widening participation schools across the UK as part of the campaign.

 The Women of Science’s social media accounts are busy and it’s perhaps unsurprising that part of the inspiration for the campaign came from these networks.